cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | integer | The id of the answer created_at | datetime | The date & time that this answer was created updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts
+id | integer | The id of the answer discover_answer_id | integer | The id of the discover answer used to generate/publish this question, if collaborative question generation (Discover) is being used created_at | datetime | The date & time that this answer was created updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts